awsdocs/amazon-mq-developer-guide/doc_source/rabbitmq-basic-elements-broker.md

 # Broker<a name="rabbitmq-basic-elements-broker"></a>

 A *broker* is a message broker environment running on Amazon MQ\.
 It is the basic building block of Amazon MQ\.
 The combined description of the broker instance *class* \(`m5`, `t3`\) and *size* \(`large`, `micro`\) is a *broker instance type* \(for example, `mq.m5.large`\)\.
 For more information, see [Instance types](broker-instance-types.md)\.
 + A *single\-instance broker* is comprised of one broker in one Availability Zone\.
-The broker communicates with your application and with with Amazon EBS\.
+The broker communicates with your application and with Amazon EBS\.
 Single\-instance brokers provide high throughput and lower latency\.
 + A *cluster deployment* is a logical grouping of three RabbitMQ broker nodes behind a Network Load Balancer \(NLB\), each sharing users, queues, and a distributed state across multiple Availability Zones \(AZ\)\.

 For more information, see [Broker architecture](rabbitmq-broker-architecture.md)\.